RichToolsMMO/Bulk-AI-Image-Generator/README.md

-# 📸 Rick Gen Image Tool – Free Unlimited AI Image Generator
+# 📸 Rich Gen Image Tool – Free Unlimited AI Image Generator

-Welcome to **Rick Gen Image Tool**, a powerful and user-friendly software that lets you generate **AI images for free** – with **no limits** on how many images you can create.
+Welcome to **Rich Gen Image Tool**, a powerful and user-friendly software that lets you generate **AI images for free** – with **no limits** on how many images you can create.
 #### Compatibility
 - Well compatible with Windows 10 and 11.